Doping a fractional quantum anomalous Hall insulator: Doping in the anyon near : chiral superconductor

 When a nonzero external magnetic field is turned on, we expect a vortex lattice state with vortex density proportional to the field strength.
 This is most easily understood by working with the bosonic vortices $\tilde \phi$ which are dual to the charge-2 Cooper pair $\phi$.
 Reintroducing gapped vortices into the effective Lagrangian, we have

 where $L[\tilde \phi, b]$ describes a gapped insulator with respect to $b$.
 In a vortex lattice state, $\rho_{\tilde \phi}(\bs{Q})$ condenses at a wavevector $\bs{Q}$ determined by the external magnetic field.
-Since $f_1, f_2$ stay in the spatially homogeneous $\nu = 2$ bosonic IQH state, $\rho_{f_3}(\bs{Q})$ must condense at the same $\bs{Q}$.
-This equivalence between a vortex lattice state of the superconductor and a charge density wave insulator of the $f_3$ parton also makes sense if we directly think about the $f_3$ parton dynamics.
-In the presence of an external magnetic flux, the doped $f_3$ partons no longer fill complete Landau levels.
-The small density of partons that spill over feel a big effective magnetic field set by $\nabla \times (\bs{A} - \bs{\bar b})$ and prefer to crystallize in the presence of repulsive Coulomb interactions.
+From the perspectives of fermionic partons, this means that $\rho_{f_1}(\bs{Q}) = \rho_{f_2}(\bs{Q}) = \rho_{f_3}(\bs{Q})$ must condense at the same wavevector $\bs{Q}$.
+This equivalence between a vortex lattice state of the superconductor and a charge density wave insulator of the $f_i$ partons also makes sense if we directly think about the parton dynamics.
+In the presence of an external magnetic flux, the doped $f_i$ partons no longer fill complete Landau levels.
+The small density of partons that spill over feel a big effective magnetic field and prefer to crystallize in the presence of repulsive interactions.